First day of issue: Other types

 Computer vended postage stamps issued by Neopost had first-day-of-issue ceremonies sponsored by the company, not by an official stamp-issuing entity.
 Personalised postage stamps of different designs are sometimes also given first-day-of-issue ceremonies and cancellations by the private designer.
 The stamps issued by private local posts can also have first days of issue, as can artistamps.

 Features of a cover

 Postmark

 The postmark is one of the most important features of a cover.
-Stamps are cancelled by a postmark, which shows they have been used and can’t be re-used to send a letter.
+Stamps are cancelled by a postmark, which shows they have been used and cannot be re-used to send a letter.
 Circular Date Stamps (CDS) are the 'bread-and-butter' postmarks used on everyday mail by Post Office counters across the UK.
 A CDS postmark is very straight forward and only features the town’s name and the date.
 There is no picture.
 If one wanted to use a CDS postmark from a town relevant to the stamp's issue, one would have to go to the town’s local Post Office to get it.
 On a cover, the postmark should touch each stamp and link them to the envelope.